peterjc-dk/core-async-intro/README.md

 ## Go blocks ##
-Creating a thread for each sub-task does not scale, to solve this go routine can be used, these are light weight threads, cheap to create and possible to have 100 or 1000 at the same time.
-The mapping to real threads is handle under the hood.
+Creating a thread for each sub-task does not scale, to solve this go routine can be used, these are light weight threads, cheap to create and it is possible to have 100 or 1000 at the same time.
+The mapping to real threads/thread pool is handle under the hood.

     (let [ch (chan)]